Are whistleblowers in the airline industry protected against retaliation?

 An adverse employment action is one that would dissuade a reasonable worker from engaging in protected whistleblowing.
 Suspension without pay is a way to dissuade employees from engaging in AIR21 protected conduct, and is therefore an adverse employment action.

-Remedies Under AIR21 Whistleblower Protection Law
+Remedies for Airline Industry Workers in AIR21 Whistleblower Protection Cases

 Under AIR-21, a prevailing whistleblower can recover: